mcanouil/awesome-quarto/README.md

 - [Interactive Molecular Content](https://www.valencekjell.com/posts/2022-08-13-interactive/) - A blog post showing how to embed interactive content (*i.e.*, molecular visualisation) in webpages with Quarto using Bokeh, 3DMol.js and NGL.
 - [Heads up!
 Quarto is here to stay](https://www.ds-econ.com/quarto/) - A post providing an overview of Quarto, focussing on weaving together R and Python.
 Also provides help for Apple Silicon Mac users that run into trouble.
 - [Slidecraft 101: Colors and Fonts](https://www.emilhvitfeldt.com/post/slidecraft-colors-fonts/) - A blog post about "The art of putting together slides that are functional and aesthetically pleasing" using Quarto presentation format by Emil Hvitfeldt.
+- [Making Slides in Quarto with Reveal.js](https://meghan.rbind.io/blog/quarto-slides/) - A blog post about making slides in Quarto with Reveal.js and how to use emojis or customise the slides by Meghan Hall.

 ## Talks and videos